USAJOBS/help-center/how-to/application/continue.md

 tags: [application, continue, apply ]
 ---

-1. Log into your USAJOBS My Account.
+1. Sign into your USAJOBS account.
-2. Go to the Application Status section of your account.
+2. Go to **Applications**.
-3. Locate the application that you would like to continue.
-If you did not advance into the agency application system yet your application will be labeled with an “In Progress” status.
-If you would like to continue this application select the **Continue Application** link.
+3. Find the application that you would like to continue.
+It should be labeled with a status of “In Progress.”
+Review the closing date to ensure the job has not closed.
+4. Click the **+** to expand the application details.
-4. After selecting the **Continue Application** link, you will be redirected to the last step that you completed in the USAJOBS application process.
+5. Click the **Continue Application** button.
+You will be sent to the last step that you completed in the USAJOBS application process.

+## Additional information
-**Please note**: Each time you select **Save & Continue** in the application process your progress will be saved.
+Each time you select **Save & Continue** in the application process your progress is automatically saved.
+Learn [how to update an application](update/), if your application has an “Incomplete” status.